swap2308/sec-risk-intelligence-skill/README.md

 ## Dataset

-The dataset contains structured financial data derived from SEC filings.
+The dataset contains structured financial data derived from SEC filings.The default financial_table.csv was curated using data from SEC directly and only the require attributes were extracted for the solution

 ### Required Columns